braze-inc/braze-docs/_docs/_api/endpoints/templates/email_templates/get_list_email_templates.md

 {% endapi %}

 {% alert important %}
-Templates built using the Drag & drop editor are not provided in this response
+Templates built using the Drag & drop editor are not provided in this response.
 {% endalert %}